namikaze90/KVIrc-old/doc/INSTALL-Win-VS2013-EN.md

 ## Install (& and compile) Requirements:

 1. Microsoft Visual Studio 2013 CE:
-    * Download Visual Studio from the link above
+    * Download Visual Studio from the link above, the Installation will take about
+      8 GB of Space, though only if you don't select a product from the extras.
+      You probably wouldn't need them anyway, except if you want to develop
+      Windows Apps or ASP.NET Pages and so on.
 2. Qt5:
-    * Download the Qt Online Installer, rund an deselect everything, Qt Creator
+    * Download the Qt Online Installer; run it.
+On the Screen to select the Products
-      can't be deselected so you have to stick with it.
-Now choose only the point
+      you want to install deselect everything, Qt Creator can't be deselected so you
-      for the VS 2013 32bit Sources
+      have to stick with it.
+Now choose only the point for the VS 2013 32bit Sources
-3. OpenSSL:
+      (msvc2013 32bit).
-4. Perl:
+3. Perl:
     * ActivePerl:
     * Strawberry Perl:
+4. OpenSSL:
+    * ***Install first Perl, otherwise you won't be able to compile OpenSSL!***
+    * Download the Source Package, because we are going to compile OpenSSL ourself.
+     + Extract the Archive to something like `C:\projects\src\openssl`
+     + Open a VS2013 x86 Native Prompt, Windows + R:
+       `%comspec% /k ""C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat"" x86`
+       `perl Configure VC-WIN32 --prefix=C:\projects\openssl_x86_32`
+       `ms\do_ms`
+       `nmake -f ms\nt.mak`
+       `nmake -f ms\nt.mak install`
 5. Python:
 6. CMake:
 7.  zlib: